chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 - If the server requests a client certificate, the client MUST respond with an empty Certificate message, denoting no client certificate.

-Note that verifying a connection for the public name does not verify it for the origin.
+Note that authenticating a connection for the public name does not authenticate it for the origin.
 The TLS implementation MUST NOT report such connections as successful to the application.
 It additionally MUST ignore all session tickets and session IDs presented by the server.
 These connections are only used to trigger retries, as described in {{handle-server-response}}.
 This may be implemented, for instance, by reporting a failed connection with a dedicated error code.

+### GREASE extensions {#grease-extensions}

+If the client attempts to connect to a server and does not have an ESNIKeys structure available for the server, it SHOULD send a GREASE
+{{I-D.ietf-tls-grease}} "encrypted_server_name" extension as follows:

+- Select a supported cipher suite, named group, and padded_length value.
+The padded_length value SHOULD be 260 or a multiple of 16 less than
+  260. Set the "suite" field  to the selected cipher suite.
+These selections SHOULD vary to exercise all supported configurations, but MAY be held constant for successive connections to the same server in the same session.

+- Set the "key_share" field to a randomly-generated valid public key for the named group.

+- Set the "record_digest" field to a randomly-generated string of hash_length bytes, where hash_length is the length of the hash function associated with the chosen cipher suite.

+- Set the "encrypted_sni" field to a randomly-generated string of 16 + padded_length + tag_length bytes, where tag_length is the tag length
+  of the chosen cipher suite's associated AEAD.

+If the server sends an "encrypted_server_name" extension, the client MUST check the extension syntactically and abort the connection with a "decode_error" alert if it is invalid.
+If the "response_type" field contains "esni_retry_requested", the client MUST ignore the extension and proceed with the handshake.
+If it contains "esni_accept" or any other value, the client MUST abort the connection with an "illegal_parameter" alert.

+Offering a GREASE extension is not considered offering an encrypted SNI for purposes of requirements in {{client-behavior}}.
+In particular, the client MAY offer to resume sessions established without ESNI.

 ## Client-Facing Server Behavior {#server-behavior}